 6. What are the dues?

 Being a union member entails a dues contribution each pay period.
-All ALE members will vote to approve the dues rate.
-After careful study of other unions’ dues rates, we are proposing rates that are substantially lower, approximately a third of what other professionals pay to public employee unions in the City.
+ALE members voted to approve the dues rate in October 2021.
+After careful study of other unions’ dues rates, we adopted rates that are substantially lower, approximately a third of what other professionals pay to public employee unions in the City.
 This is one of the benefits of being an independent union.
 In particular, our dues will support legal representation, which is critical to protecting all staff.

 0.8% of annual gross salary for staff earning $49,999 and under

 1% of annual gross salary for staff earning $50,000 or more

 To reduce administration before ALE is enrolled in the City's payroll deduction system, ALE is gathering dues payment in monthly installments (calculated as two 2-week pay periods).
 One month of dues must be paid in order to run or vote in elections.
 Dues may be paid by Venmo (@nyccouncilunion), Zelle (firstname.lastname@example.org) or a check made out to “Association of Legislative Employees” and mailed to: Association of Legislative Employees c/o Dina Kolker, Stroock & Stroock & Lavan LLP, 180 Maiden Lane, New York, NY, 10038.
 If you submit a check, please email email@example.com telling us the check number, amount, and date you mailed it.
 To ensure that every payment is tracked, we are unable to accept cash.

 Staffer A: $45,000 salary x 0.008 dues rate = $360 annually / 26 pay periods = $13.85 per pay period x 2 pay periods = $27.70 will be due monthly.

 Staffer B: $60,000 salary x 0.01 dues rate = $600 annually / 26 pay periods = $23.08 per pay period x 2 pay periods = $46.16 will be due monthly.